Climate change in Tanzania: Agriculture

 Agriculture (including livestock) is the dominant sector in the Tanzanian economy, providing livelihood, income and employment.
 It is also identified as the sector most vulnerable to climate change.
 An increase in temperature by 2 °C - 4 °C is likely to alter the distribution of Tanzania's seven agro-ecological zones.
 Areas that used to grow perennial crops would be suitable for annual crops.
 Climate change would tend to accelerate plant growth and reduce the length of growing seasons.
 Vulnerability in the agricultural sector is likely to include decreased crop production of different crops exacerbated by climatic variability and unpredictability of seasonality, erosion of natural resource base and environmental degradation.

 A 2011 study found that crop yields are both affected by heating and increased variability.
 An increase in temperature by 2 °C during the growing season as projected by 2050 will likely reduce yields of rice, sorghum and maize by 7.6%, 8.8% and 13% respectively in Tanzania.
 A 20% increase in precipitation variability between seasons was found to decrease yields of rice, sorghum and maize by 7.6%, 7.2% and 4.2% respectively by 2050.
-For example a severe drought in Dodoma resulted in an 80% decrease in harvest.
+For example, a severe drought in Dodoma resulted in an 80% decrease in harvest.

 Health impacts

 There are a number of climate-sensitive diseases in Tanzania that may become more prevalent during drought and flooding.
 Water related diseases such as cholera and malaria may increase in Tanzania due to climate change.

 In parts of Tanzania, cholera outbreaks have been linked with increased rainfall.
 Cholera outbreaks in North East, South East, Lake Victoria basin and coastal areas of Tanzania were due to high rainfall.
 Research has also shown that initial risk of cholera increased by 15% to 19% for every 1 °C temperature increase.
 It was further projected that in 2030 the total costs of cholera attributable to climate change variability will be in the range of 0.32% to 1.4% of national GDP for Tanzania.

-The incidence of malaria are known to be highest during heavy rainfall and high temperatures as it makes mosquitoes’ habitats (such as ponds, pools, wells or bores, streams, rivers and canals) suitable breeding sites.
+The incidence of malaria are known to be highest during heavy rainfall and high temperatures as it makes mosquitoes' habitats (such as ponds, pools, wells or bores, streams, rivers and canals) suitable breeding sites.
 For example, a study conducted in Lushoto district, Tanzania, reported that malaria cases were prominent during high rainfall seasons and there was a link to an increase in temperatures.

-Mitigation and adaptation
+Climate finance in Tanzania

+Tanzania ratified the Paris Agreement in 2018, thereby affirming its dedication to global initiatives aimed at combating climate change.
+Through the implementation of its Nationally Determined Contributions (NDCs), the country seeks to reduce greenhouse gas emissions and enhance its resilience to climate-related risks.
+Climate finance is a critical component in facilitating the realization of these objectives.
+In Tanzania, a developing nation with a largely agrarian economy, the impacts of climate change have become increasingly pronounced.
+The country faces rising temperatures, erratic rainfall patterns, and increased frequency of extreme weather events, all of which threaten livelihoods, food security, and economic stability.